temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 You can start a Workflow Execution by using the Temporal CLI or by writing code using the Temporal SDK.

 Starting a Workflow Execution using the Temporal SDK involves connecting to the Temporal Server, configuring the Task Queue the Workflow should use, and starting the Workflow with the input parameters it expects.
 In a real application, you may invoke this code when someone submits a form, presses a button, or visits a certain URL.
-In this tutorial, you will create a `client.ts` file that triggers your Temporal Workflow.
+In this tutorial, you will create a small CLI program that runs your Temporal Workflow.

 Create a new directory called `client` to hold the program: